jakorten/bomtool/README.md

 ---------------------------

 This tool converts Eagle CAD BOM (Bill of Material files) to:
+- an intermediate tabbed version with Bill of Materials withouth header info (Tabbed / space separated CSV);
 - a comma separated file (CSV) with the Bill of Materials (partslist) without header information;
-- a comma separated file (CSV) with the Bill of Materials (partslist) without header information but then grouped per part and including totals
+- a comma separated file (CSV) with the Bill of Materials (partslist) without header information but then grouped per part and including totals.

 Uses: Python3
 Enjoy!